 74 House Democrats crossed party lines to vote in support of the HALT Fentanyl Act.
 Notably, socialist Summer Lee voted NO.

-Her “NO” vote is just one example of how her extreme progressive approach is out of touch with what people in our district actually need.
+Her “NO” vote is just one example of how her extreme positions are out of touch with what people in our district actually need and want.

-The HALT Fentanyl Act was an opportunity for Summer Lee to show she supports our law enforcement and shows that she actually cares about the lives of the people living in the 12th Congressional District who have suffered at the hands of “soft on crime” policies.
+The HALT Fentanyl Act was an opportunity for Summer Lee to show she supports law enforcement and actually cares about the lives of the people living in the 12th Congressional District who have suffered at the hands of “soft on crime” policies.

-She had the opportunity to do something to protect the thousands of Western Pennsylvanians who have suffered from this deadly substance, and she chose to ignore the problem.
-How many more children must lose parents, and family members before Summer Lee decides it's time to do something to clean up our streets?
+She had the opportunity to do something meaningful to protect the thousands of Western Pennsylvanians who have suffered from this deadly substance, and she chose to ignore the problem.
+How many more parents must lose their son, daughters and other family members before Summer Lee decides it's time to do something to clean up our streets?

-Squad member Summer Lee and her extreme stances will continue to harm Americans suffering from addiction and the aftermath of it.
+Squad member Summer Lee and her radical stances will continue to harm Americans suffering from addiction and its horrible consequences.